Hypertensive heart disease: Epidemiology

-Disability-adjusted life year for hypertensive heart disease per 100,000 inhabitants in 2004.

 Hypertension or high blood pressure affects at least 26.4% of the world's population.
 Hypertensive heart disease is only one of several diseases attributable to high blood pressure.
 Other diseases caused by high blood pressure include ischemic heart disease, cancer, stroke, peripheral arterial disease, aneurysms and kidney disease.
 Hypertension increases the risk of heart failure by two or three-fold and probably accounts for about 25% of all cases of heart failure.
 In addition, hypertension precedes heart failure in 90% of cases, and the majority of heart failure in the elderly may be attributable to hypertension.
 Hypertensive heart disease was estimated to be responsible for 1.0 million deaths worldwide in 2004 (or approximately 1.7% of all deaths globally), and was ranked 13th in the leading global causes of death for all ages.
 A world map shows the estimated disability-adjusted life years per 100,000 inhabitants lost due to hypertensive heart disease in 2004.